-As you may have expected, this homemade pink drink is a heavily edited version of the original, leaving out most of the sugar and relying on real (not freeze dried) fruit to sweeten.
+So I recreated it at home.
+As you may have expected, this homemade pink drink is a heavily edited version of the original, leaving out most of the sugar and relying on fresh fruit and for a hint of sweetness.
 You can also add a bit of honey (or agave, if you want to keep it vegan), if you want.

 - What kind of tea should I use?
 I used Celestial Seasonings Red Zinger tea, but you can also use Tazo Passion Tea for this drink.
 You can use any hibiscus tea you prefer, but I recommend one of these two, if you can find them.

 - What if I can’t find hibiscus tea?
 Any berry tea – strawberry or raspberry – will work.